owkin/GrAIdient/README.md

 ```

 Optionally, you can specify external GPU to be used in a desired order
-(first one to be used with top priority) with:
+(first in the list will be used with top priority):

 ```swift
 MAKit.Opti.gpuNamedPriority = ["<GPU name1>", "<GPU name2>", ...]